 |Danske Bank||Jyske Bank||Nykredit Bank||Nordea Bank Danmark|

 Alm.
-Brand A/S – A financial services provider operating within general, life and pension insurance as well as banking.
+Brand A/S – A Danish financial services provider offering insurance, banking and investment services.
 The company is the fourth-largest non-life insurer in Denmark with over 500,000 customers.
-Gross premiums in non-life Insurance market amounted to DKK 2.5 billion in H1 2016.
+Gross premiums in non-life Insurance market amounted to DKK 3.8 billion in Q1-Q3 2016.

-BankNordik (formerly known as Føroya Banki) – A banking and insurance group in the Nordic region.
-It provides a wide range of financial services to over 150,000 retail and corporate customers through 5 branches on the Faroe Islands, 19 in Denmark and one in Greenland.
+BankNordik (formerly known as Føroya Banki) – A banking and insurance group.
+It provides a wide suite of financial products and services to over 150,000 retail and corporate customers through 5 branches on the Faroe Islands, 19 branches in Denmark and one branch in Greenland.

-Danske Bank – The largest bank in Denmark and one of the leading financial enterprises in the Nordic countries with about 630 branches and 5 million customers.
-At the end of December 2015, it had total assets of DKK 3.293 trillion.
-The Bank's market capitalization is US$26 billion as of June 30, 2016.
+Danske Bank – The largest bank in Denmark and one of the leading financial enterprises in the Nordic region with about 630 branches and 5 million customers.
+The Bank's market capitalization was US$33 billion as of February 1, 2017.

-FIH Erhvervsbank provides financial solutions to Danish corporates.
+FIH Erhvervsbank provided financial solutions to Danish corporates.
 In 2014, FIH sold its lending business to Spar Nord and Nykredit.
-FIH will continue offering corporate finance advisory services.
-As of June 30, 2015, the company had total assets of DKK 11.7 billion.
+Currently, FIH A/S is under liquidation.

-Jyske Bank – The third largest bank in the Danish market and the second largest Danish-owned bank with total assets of DKK 564.5 billion (06/2016).
-It also the largest bank in Denmark to be headquartered outside Copenhagen.
-Since 2014, the Group has had strong strategic focus on mortgage lending.
-Jyske Bank operates in Denmark, Switzerland, Germany, France and Gibraltar.
+Jyske Bank – The third largest bank in Denmark and the second largest Danish-owned bank with total assets of DKK 562 billion.
+It is also the largest bank to be headquartered outside Copenhagen.
+Since 2014, it has had strong strategic focus on mortgage lending.
+Jyske operates in Denmark, Switzerland, Germany, France and Gibraltar.

 Nordea Bank Danmark (formerly Unibank) – One of the largest banks in Denmark with 340 branches nationwide.
-NDB is a subsidiary of Sweden-based Nordea Group, the largest financial services provider in Northern Europe with a market capitalization of EUR 42 billion, total assets of EUR 680 billion and a tier 1 capital of EUR 26.7 billion (September 2015).
+NDB is a subsidiary of Sweden-based Nordea Group, the largest financial services provider in Northern Europe with total assets of EUR 616 billion and market capitalization of EUR 57 billion (February 1, 2017).

-Nordjyske Bank – A regional Danish bank.
-It offers lending products, deposits, asset management, insurance and pension products to private and business customers.
-Nordjyske Bank is an independent bank primarily owned by shareholders who are also customers in the bank.
+Nordjyske Bank – A regional Danish bank offering lending and deposit services, insurance and pension products as well as asset management to private and business customers.
+Nordjyske is an independent bank primarily owned by shareholders who are also customers in the bank.

 Norresundby Bank – A regional bank focusing on private households and small and medium-sized corporations.
-The Bank has 17 branches in Aalborg, Broenderslev, Hjallerup, Noerresundby, Nibe, Vadum, Vestbjerg, Vodskov and Aabybro.
-In April 2015 Nørresundby Bank merged with Nordjyske Bank.
+It operates 17 branches in Aalborg, Broenderslev, Hjallerup, Noerresundby, Nibe, Vadum, Vestbjerg, Vodskov and Aabybro.
+In April 2015, Nørresundby Bank merged with Nordjyske Bank.

-Nykredit Bank – One of Denmark's largest banks with market share of approximately 6% (bank lending).
-Nykredit Bank operates as a subsidiary of Nykredit Realkredit A/S. Nykredit Group is market leader in mortgage lending with market share of over 40%.
+Nykredit – One of Denmark's largest financial services groups.
+It is the largest lender in the country and a market leader in mortgage lending with a market share of over 40%.

-Ringkjøbing Landbobank – A full-service regional bank with about 20 branches in west Jutland.
-The Bank’s biggest shareholder is ATP, the largest pension fund in Denmark and among the largest in Europe.
+Ringkjøbing Landbobank – A full-service regional bank with about 20 branches in West Jutland.
+The Bank’s main shareholder is ATP, the largest pension fund in Denmark and among the largest in Europe.
 The company was established in 1886 and is based in Ringkobing, Denmark.

-Saxo Bank – A leading online trading and investment specialist.
-The Bank’s core business is online trading in financial instruments for private and institutional clients.
-It also offers private banking services through Saxo Privatbank A/S. Clients’ collateral deposits reached DKK 76 billion in June 2015.
+Saxo Bank – A global online investment bank.
+The company’s core business is online trading in financial instruments for private and institutional clients.
+It also offers private banking services.

-Sparbank A/S – A Denmark-based regional bank with 25 branches in central and western Jutland, Mors, Aarhus and Copenhagen.
+Sparbank A/S was a regional bank with 25 branches in central and western Jutland, Mors, Aarhus and Copenhagen.
 It was acquired by Spar Nord Bank A/S in 2012.

-Sparekassen Kronjylland is among Denmark's 10 largest banks in terms of equity.
-The Bank serves more than 140,000 customers and is headquartered in Randers.
+Sparekassen Kronjylland is among Denmark's ten largest banks in terms of equity.
+With headquarters in Randers, it employs 650 people and serves more than 135,000 customers.